99ron/fourth-milestone-carpedia/README.md

 I've done all my testing on a local database which doesn't get uploaded to GitHub.

+## Local Deployment

+If you'd like to run this app locally you'll need to clone/pull from my git hub link: https://github.com/99ron/fourth-milestone-carpedia.git

+Once it's finished downloading, open a terminal and copy this command: pip3 install -r requirements.txt this will install the required modules.

+Open app.py and put a '#' infront of import * from models on line 13 scroll down to line 36 and change the DATABASE_REMOTE to DATABASE_LOCAL so it will create the database locally.

+Open models.py and remove the '#' on line 286 to enable the db.create_all() command.
+Go to the terminal and type: python3 models.py and this will create the database locally, place the '#' back infront on line 286

+If you wanted to pre populate the database, remove the 3 ' on line 162 and also on line 285 and run in the terminal python3 models.py and once this has finished add the 3 ' back on line 162 and 285.

+From here you can remove the '#' on the app.py on line 13 we added earlier on, save and run the program by using python3 app.py in the terminal to get on and create a new account and start adding to the database.

 ## Heroku Deployment Steps

     Go to the Heroku Website and create new app